Type 23 frigate: Development

 When first conceived in the late 1970s, the Type 23 was intended to be a light anti-submarine frigate with a towed array sonar to counter Soviet nuclear submarines operating in the North Atlantic.
-The Type 23 would be replacing the frigates (which had entered service in the 1960s) and the Type 21 frigate (a general purpose design that had recently entered service) as the backbone of the Royal Navy's surface ship anti-submarine force.
+The Type 23 would be replacing the frigates (which had entered service in the 1960s) and the (a general purpose design that had recently entered service) as the backbone of the Royal Navy's surface ship anti-submarine force.
 The procurement of the class was announced in the 1981 Defence White Paper as "simpler and cheaper than the Type 22 [with] its characteristics... framed with an eye to the export market as well as Royal Navy needs."